 3. Types of UI tests

-UI testing has different types based on various functional and non-functional testing strategies meeting specific standards of user interface testing.
-Some examples of software testing methodologies are:
+Mobile UI testing has different types based on various functional and non-functional testing strategies meeting specific standards of user interface testing.
+Some examples of software testing methodologies of iOS UI testing or Android UI testing are:

 It creates graphical models describing systems’ behavior.
 It generates highly efficient test cases to understand the system performance in detail.
 The model-based testing follows steps discussed below: